shwetashinde14/webapp/README.md

 ### Jenkinsfile based CICD

-* Jenkins input: Tomcat server IP
+* Jenkins input: TomcatHost(Tomcat server IP)

-* ssh key stored in Jenkins Credentials with name 'gcp_ssh_key' ('gcp_ssh_key' is just a naming convention. vm can be hosted on any platform.
-Modify the Jenkinsfile to name it differently)
+* ssh key stored in Jenkins Credentials with name 'ssh_key' for logging into tomcat instance

 * uses scp to deploy WebApp.war on the Tomcat server at location /opt/tomcat/webapps/